therealcain/SafeEndianUnion/README.md

 * `evi::Union<...>` will fail your compilation if you pass to it `volatile` or `const` types, it will also fail for references and pointers.
 * If you having hard time debugging your program, and you believe it may be the `SafeEndianUnion` try to enable the the reflection system, it will check if your types in the `struct` are valid.
 * You can use bit fields only if the reflection system is NOT enabled, because [bit fields are not recommended](https://stackoverflow.com/a/23458891/8298564).
+* std::bit_cast might fail if you use bit fields.
 * If the reflection system is ON then your `struct` is limited only up to 32 fields.

 ## Benchmark